TerribleNews/GCHPctm_adj/README.md

 $ cd build
 ```

 Use cmake to configure the build with the adjoint options turned on, then build the executable.
 This can be done on the head node or in an interactive compute session on pleaides.
 Make sure you source the `env.rc` file we created in the previous step.
+This is the section whre you need to be using `bash`, otherwise sourcing `env.rc` will fail here.
+If you use another shell, you will need to rework the `env.rc` script to load the modules and set the environment variables for compiling.

 ```
 $ . ../env.rc
 $ cmake .. -DADJOINT=yes -DREVERSE_OPERATORS=yes